-- coordinating all employee relations activities with the employee organizations that represent administrators, teachers, and supporting services personnel; - conducting formal negotiations with the four bargaining units on wages, hours, and other working conditions; - administering negotiated agreements through regular contact with the employee organizations and handling informal complaints, including advising management on
+- coordinating all employee relations activities with the employee organizations that represent administrators, teachers, and supporting services personnel; - conducting formal negotiations with the four bargaining units on wages, hours, and other working conditions; - administering negotiated agreements through regular contact with the employee organizations and handling informal complaints, including advising management on contract interpretations and overseeing the grievance and administrative complaint procedures; and

-- contract interpretations and overseeing the grievance and administrative complaint procedures; and - representing the Board of Education in grievance hearings and arbitrations and preparing cases for the Maryland State Board of Education or court action.
+• representing the Board of Education in grievance hearings and arbitrations and preparing cases for the Maryland State Board of Education or court action.

-The total amount budgeted for this program for FY 2009 is \$4,438,805.
-Included is \$2,195,355 for the Department of Financial Services (ERSC), \$1,870,254 for the Office of Human Resources, and \$373,196 for the Department of Association Relations.
-There are no significant program changes for FY 2009.
+The total amount budgeted for this program for FY 2009 is \$4,357,754.
+Included is \$2,138,332 for the Department of Financial Services (ERSC), \$1,867,827 for the Office of Human Resources, and \$351,595 for the Department of Association Relations.